-\textit{\textbf{Observation 1: Predictor as an Effective Absorber of Biased Learning Signals.}} Figure~\ref{fig:motivation-figures} (a) shows that the predictor parameters $\theta_h$ deviate more rapidly and substantially from the identity mapping when facing online data streams with a higher label imbalance ratio~\citep{niu2023sar}, which produces more biased signals for entropy minimization that may result in collapse.
-Here, the large deviation actually acts as a shortcut direction that reduces the target entropy loss to trivial solutions (see also Theorem~\ref{proofs: thm1}).
-In this sense, this pronounced deviation thus implies an active absorption of biased learning signals in predictor $h$, where such bias is then exposed in the online branch, resulting in a high alignment loss to the target branch, as shown in Figure~\ref{fig:similarity_loss} in Appendix.
+\textit{\textbf{Observation 1: Predictor as an Effective Absorber of Biased Shortcut Signals.}} Figure~\ref{fig:motivation-figures} (a) shows that the predictor parameters $\theta_h$ deviate more rapidly and substantially from the identity mapping when facing online data streams with a higher label imbalance ratio~\citep{niu2023sar}, which produces more shortcut signals for entropy minimization that may result in collapse.
+In this sense, this pronounced deviation thus suggests an active absorption of biased shortcut signals within predictor $h$ (an extremely simple network), adaptively posing stronger alignment regularization in Eqn.~(\ref{eq:zerosiam-loss}) to stabilize entropy adaptation under more collapse-prone TTA scenarios, as shown in Figure~\ref{fig:similarity_loss}.

 \textit{\textbf{Observation 2: Asymmetry Suppresses Learning Non-Generalizable Collapse Modes.}} In Figure~\ref{fig:motivation-figures} (c), the logit $L_2$ norm under Tent suffers from a rapid inflation, whereas \methodname grows slowly and then stabilizes.
 In Figure~\ref{fig:motivation-figures} (d), Tent increasingly aligns logits toward a dominant mode (higher center dominance), while our \methodname suppresses such dominance over time.
 Consequently, Tent collapses into non-generalizable shortcuts, whereas \methodname mitigates them and achieves better generalization as shown in Figure~\ref{fig:motivation-figures} (b), similarly even when no collapse occurs (see Figure~\ref{fig:motivation-figures-suppl}).